robocorp/robocorp/windows/docs/api/robocorp.windows.md

 If not given the global config timeout will be used.

 Only used if `locator` is passed.

+- <b>`wait_time`</b>:  The time to wait after sending the keys to the element.
+If not passed the default value found in the config is used.

 **Returns:**
 The element to which the keys were sent.